raphideb/kube/debian/README.md

 ./create_os.sh      # 6.
 Install OpenSearch operator
 ```

-**Note:** Scripts work in any order.
+**Note:** Scripts after create_kube.sh work in any order.
 Each database script auto-configures its own monitoring if the monitoring stack is installed.

 ### Option 2: All-in-One Installation
 If you want to install everything at once (Kubernetes + PostgreSQL + MongoDB):